The Easiest Way to Check If JavaScript is Enabled on Your Browser

 Read more

-How to Check Browser Type in JavaScript
+How to Easily Check Browser Type Using JavaScript

 Read more